kilkelly/nanogptjs/README.md

   base64: " /9j/4AAQSkZJRgABAQAAAQABAAD...", // base64 encoded version of your generated image
   metadata: {
     created: 1723814389930, // timestamp of this image generation
-    nanoCost: 0.0021, // the Nano cost of this interaction
+    cost: 0.0021, // cost of this interaction
-    remainingBalance: 0.10210999999999999 // your remaining NanoGPT balance }
+    paymentSource: 'XNO' // currency used for payment }
 }
 ```